-Pathophysiology is the medical term for changes in the body that are caused by a disease.
+Pathophysiology is the medical term for changes in your body that are caused by a disease.
 The pathophysiology of Alzheimer’s is complex.
 Learn more here.

 How common is Alzheimer’s disease?

 Alzheimer’s disease accounts for most of the dementia in older people and is increasingly common with age.
-Up to 17 percent of people between the ages of 75 to 84 have the disease, as do 32 percent above the age of 85.
-It is twice as common among women as among men, in part because women live longer.
+Nearly 11 percent of people age 65 and older have the disease.
+It is twice as common among women than men, in part because women live longer.
 When Alzheimer’s runs in the family, symptoms are more likely to begin under the age of 65.

 What causes Alzheimer’s?

-Genes are at work — we know of at least five spots in human DNA that influence the illness.
-Low hormone levels or exposure to metals may be factors, but these risks are not yet clear.
+Genes are at work.
+At least five spots in human DNA influence the illness.
+Low hormone levels or exposure to metals may be factors, but those risks are not yet clear.

 People with Alzheimer’s disease have beta amyloid plaques — hard clumps made of protein fragments, stuck between the nerve cells (also called neurons) in the brain.
 Beta amyloid, specifically, is a fragment from a protein called APP.
 Normally, beta amyloid would break down into small strands that dissolve into the fluid between cells and wash away.
 The fragments that clump in Alzheimer’s patients are larger.
 Variations in the genes that govern related proteins may create the larger fragments and clumping.

 People with Alzheimer’s disease also have intracellular neurofibrillary tangles, twisted fibers mainly made of a protein called tau.
 The tangles appear inside the nerve cells, not between them.
-Tau is part of their structure, but in Alzheimer’s patients it incorrectly forms a C-shape in the core of the tangle with a loose end sticking out randomly.
+Tau is part of their structure.
+In Alzheimer’s patients, it incorrectly forms a C-shape in the core of the tangle, with a loose end sticking out randomly.
 You can see drawings of plaques and tangles in this video from the National Institute of Aging.

 It is possible that the beta-amyloid in the dangerous deposits and tau in neurofibrillary tangles reproduce themselves.
 When beta-amyloid reaches a tipping point, tau spreads rapidly throughout the brain.